-Russia banned from Olympics, soccer World Cup for cheating over dope tests
+Russia banned from Olympics, soccer World Cup for doctoring dope tests

 The sanctions effectively strip the agency of its accreditation.

-RUSADA head Yuri Ganus could not be immediately be reached for comment.
-His deputy, Margarita Pakhnotskaya, told the TASS news agency that WADA’s decision had been expected.

-Sports Minister Pavel Kolobkov last month attributed the discrepancies in the laboratory data to technical issues.

-The punishment leaves the door open for clean Russian athletes to compete at major international sporting events without their flag or anthem for the next four years, something they did at the 2018 Pyeongchang Olympics.
+The punishment leaves the door open for clean Russian athletes to compete at big international events without their flag or anthem for the next four years, something they did at the 2018 Pyeongchang Olympics.

-“This protects the rights of Russian athletes by allowing re-entry for those able to demonstrate they are not implicated in any way (in doping),” Reedie told a news conference following the decision.
+“This protects the rights of Russian athletes by allowing re-entry for those able to demonstrate they are not implicated in any way (in doping),” Reedie told a news conference.

 “The decision is designed to punish the guilty parties...it stands strong against those who cheated the system.”

 Some Russian officials have tried to cast WADA’s behavior as part of what they say is a broader Western attempt to hold back the country.

-Igor Lebedev, a lawmaker and deputy speaker of Russia’s lower house of parliament, said on Monday the move was a serious blow to Russian sport that required a tough response from Russia’s authorities, the RIA news agency reported.
+Igor Lebedev, a lawmaker and deputy speaker of Russia’s lower house of parliament, said on Monday the move was a serious blow to Russian sport that required a tough response from Russian authorities, the RIA news agency reported.

 If RUSADA appeals WADA’s punishment, the case will be referred to the Court of Arbitration for Sport.